 Congratulations on your decision: we’ll do our best to show why we love yoga as much as we do!
-First, if this is the first time you’re trying out yoga, check out Pavonine’s schedule: you’ll want to start out in a Beginners (Level 1) class or maybe a Yin or Restorative class.
+First, if this is the first time you’re trying out yoga, check out Pavonine’s schedule and choose a class that sounds like your style.
 Second, sign up for a class online (you’ve already found our website!) or plan to get some help signing up when you arrive.
-You can either pay for just one class (single drop-in), or you can sign up for the New Student Special (one month of unlimited classes for just $35).
+You can either pay for just one class (single drop-in), or you can sign up for the New Student Special (two weeks of unlimited classes for just $35).
 Third, be sure to wear comfortable workout clothes: try to avoid stiff nylon shorts that prevent stretching; also, most people don’t wear socks when they practice.
 Fourth, especially if you’re doing hot yoga, BE SURE to hydrate the night before.
 If you have your own mat, bring it.
-If not, we have a bunch.
-Be sure to bring water and a towel as well.
+If not, we have a bunch for rent.
+Be sure to bring water and a towel as well, or you can rent towels too.
 Fifth: come on in!
 Remember that yoga is a non-judgmental activity: whatever your skill level, you’re just right.

 How do I sign up for a class?

 Pavonine Yoga uses MINDBODY software, so you’ll need to create an account online to register and pay for classes.
-You can also download the Mind Body app to your phone, which will allow you to view our schedule and sign up with one click.
+You can also download the MINDBODY app to your phone, which will allow you to view our schedule and sign up with one click.
 We encourage all of our students to sign up for classes in advance because it makes the entire check in process much easier for our instructors, especially at busy class times.
 If you need help creating an account, just come early and ask us!
-We are happy to help.
+We are happy to assist you.

 What time should I arrive?

-We strongly encourage all students to arrive at least ten minutes prior to the start of their classes to park down the street in the municipal area, check in to class, find a space in the studio, and take a few moments of quiet stillness before class begins.
-If you plan to take a weekend class, please come fifteen minutes early.
+We strongly encourage all students to arrive at least 10-15 minutes prior to the start of their classes to park down the street, check in to class, find a space in the studio, and take a few moments of quiet stillness before class begins.
 Out of respect for other students, please do not arrive late.

-I hear you’ve got a hot studio.
+I hear you’re a hot studio.
 What’s that about?

-Pavonine Yoga has two studios: one heated and one unheated.
-The heated studio is powered by 10 infrared heat panels that can allow the room to reach temperatures as high as 100 degrees.
+Pavonine Yoga’s heated studios are powered by infrared heat panels that can allow the room to reach temperatures as high as 100 degrees.
 (Talk about a perfect reprieve from the Hudson Valley winter!)
 Hot yoga started as a way to make the practice more challenging, and it continues to be offered in many forms all over the world.
 Plain and simple, it feels good!
 Lots of people just really like to sweat, and hot yoga can be a healthy form of exercise and meditation for many.
 Practicing in a heated room also warms the body quickly, which may lead to increased flexibility during class, allowing the student to get into deeper expressions of the poses.
 If you have personal concerns about hot yoga, consult your physician to be sure that hot yoga is safe for you.
 And, above all, listen to your body!
-If you feel faint, dizzy, lightheaded, or unusually fatigued, you should exit the studio immediately, drink some water, and cool off in our reception area.
+If you feel faint, dizzy, lightheaded, or unusually fatigued, you should exit the studio immediately, drink some water, and cool off.

 Should I take a heated or an unheated class?

 It depends on what you’re looking for.
 If you’re interested in a more intense workout and don’t mind (or enjoy!) sweating, a heated class is the way to go.
 If you’re not into sweating (or if you’re pregnant, a child, a senior, or have heart or respiratory problems), unheated yoga is your friend.
-Both provide an hour of meditative movement which helps to calm the mind and lengthen and strengthen the muscles.
+Both heated and unheated classes provide an hour of meditative movement and breathing which help to calm the mind and lengthen and strengthen the muscles.